GeoDiffMM: Geometry-Guided Conditional Diffusion for Motion Magnification: Experiments

 \subsection{Quantitative Evaluation}

-\textbf{1) Comparison on Real-world Test Datasets.} For evaluating motion magnification on real videos, Tab.~\ref{tab:maniqa} presents a comparison of different methods.
-Anisotropy~\cite{takeda2019video} achieves a high MANIQA score of 0.6535, but it tends to sacrifice motion amplitude in some scenarios ( Fig.~\ref{fig:Visualization}).
+{\textbf{1) Comparison on Real-world Test Datasets.}} For evaluating motion magnification on real videos, Tab.~\ref{tab:maniqa} presents a comparison of different methods.
+Anisotropy~\cite{takeda2019video} achieves a high MANIQA score of 0.6535, but it tends to sacrifice motion amplitude in some scenarios (Fig.~\ref{fig:Visualization}).
 Among learning-based methods, SelfMM~\cite{pan2023self} reaches a MANIQA score of 0.6901.
 In contrast, our proposed GeoDiffMM, with a score of 0.7129, significantly surpasses SelfMM~\cite{pan2023self}.
-These results demonstrate that our GeoDiffMM achieves SOTA performance with the highest overall video quality. { \textbf{2) Comparison on Synthetic Test Datasets.}} We conduct a systematic comparison between our GeoDiffMM method and existing methods~\cite{wang2024frequency, pan2023self, singh2023multi, oh2018learning, zhang2017video, elgharib2015video, takeda2019video}.
+These results demonstrate that our GeoDiffMM achieves SOTA performance with the highest overall video quality.

+{\textbf{2) Comparison on Synthetic Test Datasets.}} We conduct a systematic comparison between our GeoDiffMM method and existing methods~\cite{wang2024frequency, pan2023self, singh2023multi, oh2018learning, zhang2017video, elgharib2015video, takeda2019video}.
 The experiments cover all parameter settings in the synthetic test dataset, where the motion magnification factor $\alpha \in \{5, 10, 20, 50, 100\}$ and noise level $\sigma \in \{0.01, 0.05, 0.1, 0.2\}$.
-Quantitative results in Fig.~\ref{fig:comparison_four} show that GeoDiffMM outperforms competing methods in SSIM and LPIPS.
+Quantitative results in \cref{fig:comparison_four} show that GeoDiffMM outperforms competing methods in SSIM and LPIPS.

+{\textbf{3) Computational Efficiency Analysis.}} We evaluate inference efficiency on a single $512 \times 512$ frame using one NVIDIA RTX 5090 GPU.
+Compared with traditional architectures~\cite{wang2024frequency,pan2023self,byung2024learning}, GeoDiffMM delivers substantial quality gains with only marginal overhead, achieving a 43.5\% LPIPS improvement (\cref{tab:two_stage_vs_end_to_end}).
+For a comprehensive comparison, we adapt and retrain several representative diffusion models for motion magnification.
+As these methods were originally designed for general video editing or generation, we align training settings, tune hyperparameters, and integrate HHME to encode the magnification factor for fair evaluation.
+Their inferior results indicate that generic diffusion architectures lack motion-specific inductive biases for subtle amplification.
+In contrast, geometry guidance enables GeoDiffMM to outperform diffusion models without optical flow~\cite{yin2025slow,tu2024motioneditor}, and remain superior to flow-based diffusion approaches~\cite{ni2023conditional,lew2025disentangled,jin2025flovd} which also adopt a two-stage design like our framework in both efficiency and generation quality, validating the effectiveness of our design.